junaidrahim/junaidrahim/README.md

 ### What I am up to right now 👨‍💻

-* I am writing and recording some fun youtube tutorials on the C programming language [@DSCKIIT](https://github.com/DSC-KIIT).
-You can find them [here](https://github.com/DSC-KIIT/C-tutorials)
+* I am currently working on [Project Halide](https://github.com/DSC-KIIT/project-halide), it is an experimental operating system written from scratch.
+Loads of C++ and x86 assembly

 * I am working as a web developer for [Desire Foundation](https://github.com/desirefoundation), currently working on their blog infrastructure.
 It's mostly TypeScript, GatsbyJS, Express and SQL.